 - We strongly advise you not to travel within 80 km of Venezuela's border areas with Colombia, in particular the border states of Bolivar, Amazonas, Apure, Tachira, Zulia and Barinas.
 The presence of gangs and terrorist groups make the region unsuitable for travel.

 - Australia does not have an Embassy or Consulate in Venezuela.
-The Canadian Embassy in the Venezuelan capital, Caracas, provides consular assistance to Australians in Venezuela (except the issue of passports).
+The Canadian Embassy located in Caracas, provides consular assistance to Australians in Venezuela.
+This service includes the issuance of Provisional Travel Documents.
 The Australian Embassy in Chile can also assist Australians.